-To ensure that local currencies, languages, and other promotional materials are displayed correctly for all the locations/countries that your website caters is quite a challenging process.
+Ensuring that local currencies, languages, and other promotional materials are displayed correctly for all the locations/countries your website caters to is challenging.
 For instance, if you need to make sure that your website performs and is available from Tokyo to Los Angeles (Via Europe) and from Moscow to Cape Town, you could do either of the following:

 With this method, for instance, if you want to view the Chinese version of the website, you could set the code similar to the following in your website in a button or a flag:

 IF language=cn Then display Chinese content End IF.

 Setting flags like the above is more accessible but will not return accurate test results.
 To experience the website as your visitors would, you need to access the website from precise geolocation.